Existence of stationary ballistic deposition on the infinite lattice: Proof of Theorem

 The result is now obtained by choosing $\theta = (1-a)/a$, which optimizes the above bound. \end{proof} Fix some $T>0$.
 Recall the definition of $S(x,P)$ and associated notations from Section \ref{proofsec}.
-Let $\rho(x,P)$ be the maximum $\ell^1$ distance of any vertex in $S(x,P)$ from~$x$. \begin{lmm} Recall the law $\lambda$ defined in Section \ref{proofsec}.
+Let $\rho(x,P)$ be the maximum $\ell^1$ distance of any vertex in $S(x,P)$ from~$x$.
+The following lemma is essentially a restatement of \cite[Proposition 4.1]{seppalainen00}.
+We include a proof, which is slightly different than the one in \cite{seppalainen00}, to save the reader the trouble of translating notations between the two papers. \begin{lmm} Recall the law $\lambda$ defined in Section \ref{proofsec}.
 For any $x$,

 where $C_1$, $C_2$, and $C_3$ are positive constants that depend only on $d$. \end{lmm} \begin{proof} Let us fix $x$, and write $S$ instead of $S(x,P)$, etc. Let $P$ be a random element of $\Gamma''$ with law $\lambda$.
 As in the proof of Lemma \ref{gprob}, extend each~$P_x$ to a Poisson process $P_x'$ on $(-\infty, T]$.
 Let $\cq$ be the set of all infinite lazy random walk paths on $\zz^d$ starting from $x$.
 A typical element of $\cq$ is an infinite sequence $q=(q_0,q_1\ldots)$ of elements of $\zz^d$ such that $q_0=x$ and $|q_{i+1}-q_{i}|_1\le 1$ for each $i\ge 0$, where $|\cdot|_1$ denotes $\ell^1$ norm.
 To any $q\in \cq$, let us associate a sequence of times $\tau_0(q),\tau_1(q),\cdots \in (-\infty, T]$ as follows.
 Start with $\tau_0(q)=T$.
 Having defined $\tau_i(q)$, let $\tau_{i+1}(q)$ be the largest $t\in (-\infty, \tau_i(q))$ such that the clock at site $q_i$ rings at time $t$.
 Then, by the memoryless property of Poisson processes, the sequence $\tau_1(q), \tau_2(q),\ldots$ is a Poisson process on $(-\infty, T]$ with intensity $1$.